nikitin-p/darevskia-pericentromere-analysis/README.md

 ## Introduction

 Here we describe the pipeline used for the analysis of the pericentromeric sequences of _Darevskia raddei nairensis_ and _D. valentini_, parental species of a hybrid parthenogenetic lizard _D. unisexualis_.
-In targeted sequencing data obtained from the pericentromeres of the parental species, we search for tandem repeat monomers and predict species-specific pericentromeric DNA FISH probes to differentially stain the subgenomes in the hybrid karyotype.
+In targeted sequencing data obtained from the pericentromeres of the parental species, we search for tandem repeat monomers and, based on them, predict species-specific pericentromeric DNA FISH probes to differentially stain parental subgenomes in the hybrid karyotype.

 ## Requirements